 9. Make sure you're covered by insurance

-If you're leasing out your apartment while you're away, your apartment insurance could be voided, so check with your broker, says Jeff Schneider of Gotham Brokerage (full disclosure: the firm is a Brick sponsor).
+If you're leasing out your apartment while you're away, your apartment insurance could be voided, so check with your broker, says Jeff Schneider of Gotham Brokerage (a Brick sponsor).
 If you're not, and you're robbed, or a pipe bursts and causes water damage or there's a fire while you're away, you should be covered.

 If you're planning to be away for an extended period of time, Schneider suggests you have a friend or family member check in on your place occasionally, because if major water damage results from a leak that goes on for a very long time, you may not be fully covered.
 You may also want to have your liability covered extended to a temporary location.
 But call your insurance company to check whether you already are, advises Schneider.